 How To Remove Hard Water Stains From Pots And Pans

-Hard water will probably stain your pans and pots at one point.
-This is caused by a high level of mineral content that can remain after you have washed your utensils and left them to dry.
+Hard water will probably stain your pans and pots at some point.
+This is caused by a high level of mineral content in water (not just “hard” water – staining can happen with any water) that can remain deposited on your dishes after you have washed your utensils and left them to dry.

 As the water evaporates, the minerals are left behind, staining your pan or pot with cloudy white stains.
-But the good news is that you can remove them by following simple steps.
+But the good news is that you can remove them by following simple, low cost, steps.

 Vinegar and water